austin1237/twitchDownloader/README.md

 twitchDownloader
 ====
-This is currently a go script that is using to [Livestreamer](http://docs.livestreamer.io/) to download 30 second clips from twitch.tv streams
+This is currently a go script that is using to [Livestreamer](http://docs.livestreamer.io/) to download clips from twitch.tv streams and upload them to s3

 ### Dependencies
 Since this script is using [Livestreamer](http://docs.livestreamer.io/install.html#dependencies) it has dependencies out side of golang.
 The outside dependencies are